 Does dark mode save battery life?

 Dark theme is going to be a standard part of the battery saving mode because of this potential power saving.
-We still don’t know what Android Q will be called, but if you’re unable to install the beta right now, you don’t have too long to wait as it’s expected to roll out starting in August.
+If you’re unable to install Android 10 right now, keep an eye on our to guide to when your phone will get Android 10.